Umut Shayakhmetova

-Umut Shayakhmetova (Úmit Bolathanqyzy Shaıahmetova, born 1969) is Kazakh businesswoman.
+Umut Shayakhmetova (Úmit Bolathanqyzy Shaıahmetova, born 1969) is a Kazakh businesswoman.
 She serves as chairperson of the management board of Halyk Bank, a listed bank on the Kazakhstan and London Stock Exchanges.

 Early life

 In 1993, Shayakhmetova Umut graduated from the Peoples' Friendship University of Russia (also known as RUDN University) with a Bachelor of Economic Sciences.

 In 1996, she graduated from Rutgers University, New Jersey, US, with an MBA degree.